| A Brief History

 Rehabilitation Corporation announced a meeting to be held in Biloxi, Mississippi, March 11

+and 12, and invited representatives from each of the state corporations.
 On March 11, representatives from fifteen state corporations met at Biloxi.
 Those in

 attendance were as follows: Marvis B. Roberts (Florida); Col. E. P. Scott (Florida);